-Interested applicants should submit the required application materiels to Dr. Amy Tian, email@example.com.
+Interested applicants should submit their required application materials to Dr. Amy Tian, email@example.com.

 Postdoctoral fellow position opening immediately at the Pulmonary and Critical Care Division, School of Medicine, Stanford University, Palo Alto, CA, USA.

-The Nicolls lab at Stanford is looking for a talented postdoc to join our growing NIH funded laboratory.
-The overall goal of our research is to understand on both molecular and systemic levels how inflammation and immune dysregulation contribute to blood vascular and lymphatic vascular disease.
-We use vascular biology, immunology, developmental biology, omics technology, molecular cellular biology, biochemistry, tissue culture, microsurgery and mouse and rat models to elucidate the relevant pathways regulated by inflammation or hypoxia signaling in the disease of pulmonary arterial hypertension, lymphedema and lung transplantation rejection.
+Dr. Mark Nicolls, endowed professor and chair of the Pulmonary and Critical Care Medicine at Stanford University, is looking for a talented postdoctoral fellow to join his growing NIH funded laboratory.
+The overall focus of the group is to understand, at both molecular and systemic levels, how inflammation and immune dysregulation contribute to blood vascular and lymphatic vascular disease.
+We use vascular biology, immunology, developmental biology, omics technology, molecular cellular biology, biochemistry, tissue culture, microsurgery and mouse and rat models to elucidate the relevant inflammatory signaling in disease of pulmonary arterial hypertension, lymphedema and lung transplantation rejection.
 Our mechanistic and highly translational studies have resulted in multiple phase 1 or 2 clinical trials across the world.

-- A doctoral degree (PhD, MD or MD, PhD) in the vascular biology, immunology, developmental biology, bioinformatics, molecular biology or related field
+- A doctoral degree (PhD or MD) in the vascular biology, immunology, developmental biology, bioinformatics, molecular biology or related field.

-- Statement detailing their research experience and skill
+- A statement detailing their research experience and skill

 - Contact information (email address and phone number)